 The Gatorade Company, a division of PepsiCo (NYSE: PEP), has been a proud sponsor of the B.A.A. and the Boston Marathon since 1992.
 Gatorade's products are enjoyed by participants before, during, and after the Boston 5K, the Boston 10K, the Boston Half Marathon, and the Boston Marathon® presented by Bank of America.
 Boston Marathon participants can expect to see Gatorade products in the Athletes' Village in Hopkinton before the race at 25 hydration stations along the course, and at the finish line.
 The Gatorade Endurance Formula is designed specifically for endurance athletes who have specific fueling needs and is grounded in years of hydration and sports nutrition research.
-To learn more about all Gatorade products, visit www.Gatorade.com iFIT
+To learn more about all Gatorade products, visit www.Gatorade.com a Point32Health company and empower healthier lives for everyone.